rmogelberg/pls.itu.dk/Talks.md

 - Nov 14
 - Nov 28
 - Dec 12

+**Past Talks**
+- Aug 22: **Patrick Bahr**. _Modal FRP For All._ <br>
+Functional reactive programming (FRP) provides a high-level interface for implementing reactive systems in a declarative manner.
+However, this high-level interface has to be carefully reigned in to ensure that programs can in fact be executed in practice.
+Specifically, one must ensure that FRP programs are productive, causal, and can be implemented without introducing space leaks.
+In recent years, modal types have been demonstrated to be an effective tool to ensure these operational properties.
+In this paper, we present Rattus, a modal FRP language that extends and simplifies previous modal FRP calculi while still maintaining the operational guarantees for productivity, causality, and space leaks.
+The simplified type system makes Rattus a practical programming language that can be integrated with existing functional programming languages.
+To demonstrate this, we have implemented a shallow embedding of Rattus in Haskell that allows the programmer to write Rattus code in familiar Haskell syntax and seamlessly integrate it with regular Haskell code.
+Thus Rattus combines the benefits enjoyed by FRP libraries such as Yampa, namely access to a rich library ecosystem (e.g. for graphics programming), with the strong operational guarantees offered by a bespoke type system.
+To establish the productivity, causality, and memory properties of the language, we prove type soundness using a logical relations argument fully mechanised in the Coq proof assistant.

 Spring 2023.
 We meet Tuesdays 12-13
 - Jan 25: Dawit Tirore: Sound and complete projection of multi-party protocols